Reselim/beat-saber-overlay/README.md

 ## Scaling

-This overlay may look too small on larger canvases, because it lacks scaling.
-You can use this as a custom css snippet to scale the overlay:
+Scaling isn't built into the overlay by default, however you can add a custom css snippet:

 ```css
 :root {